MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-05.md

 In this step, you'll add firewall rules that allow:

 * The web app to access to the database server.
-This type of access is enabled with a database firewall rule that accept connections from all Azure resources.
-In a production system, you would should turn this rule off and use an [Azure Virtual Network (VNet)](/azure/virtual-network/virtual-networks-overview).
-This firewall rule can also be useful during database configuration when you might use a Azure Cloud Shell (an Azure resource) with psql to access the database.
+This access is enabled with a database firewall rule that accepts connections from all Azure resources.
+In a production system, you should turn off this rule and use an [Azure Virtual Network (VNet)](/azure/virtual-network/virtual-networks-overview).
+This firewall rule can also be useful during database configuration when you might use an Azure Cloud Shell (an Azure resource) with psql to access the database.

 * Your local environment to access the database server.
-This is useful for subsequent configuration steps especially but should be turned off after configuration and deployment is completed.
+This access is useful for subsequent configuration steps especially but should be turned off after configuration and deployment is completed.

 ### [Azure portal](#tab/azure-portal)